-Since I last covered it on May 22nd, Array Biopharma [NASDAQ: ARRY] has continued to set new highs.
+Since we last covered it on May 22nd, Array Biopharma [NASDAQ: ARRY] has continued to set new highs.
 At the time, the stock was gaining bullish momentum on news that it had developed a new therapy for the treatment of Colon Cancer.
-In the article titled, “Array Biopharma (ARRY) jumps 22% on first chemotherapy-free regimen for colon cancer patients”, I noted that as long as it held above the $25 support that it had established at the time, it would likely make new highs.
+In the article titled, “Array Biopharma (ARRY) jumps 22% on first chemotherapy-free regimen for colon cancer patients”, we noted that as long as it held above the $25 support that it had established at the time, it would likely make new highs.

 It did hold above that level and has since tested new highs of $47.
 Array’s recent price surge is attributable to the buyout move by Pfizer.
 On the 14th of June, Array and Pfizer agreed to a merger deal that would see Array investors receive roughly $48 per share.
 Since that time, the stock has flat-lined and has been trading roughly between $46 and $47.
 It’s still a massive gain from the time when the company announced its cancer therapy in May.
 Investors that got in at the $25 level have seen gains of roughly 80%.